WealthArch Blog

 Losing Money is Easy

 Too easy.
 While no one will say they want to lose money, many investors just can’t help themselves.
-They focus only on the short-term.
-They see trendy stocks going up, providing great short-term profits for other people, and they want their piece of the pie too.
+Instead of looking at the big picture of smart investment strategy, they focus only on the short term.
+They see trendy stocks going up, providing great short-term profits for other people, and they want their piece of the pie, too.
 In short, they have FOMO – Fear of Missing Out.

 Their FOMO is understandable.
 If big returns are out there, then why can’t they get them too?
-Of course, they can probably get them in the short-term simply by following the herd and buying the same stocks.
+Of course, they can probably get them in the short term simply by following the herd and buying the same stocks.
+That appears to be a smart stock investment move.
 What could go wrong, right?

 Plenty.
 We saw a lot of people lose vast sums of money when the dot-com bubble burst in 2000.
 From 2000 to 2002, when the downturn reversed course, $5 trillion in total market capitalization was lost.